GLOBAL MARKETS-Shares lose footing, oil marches on

 In Asia overnight, Japan's Nikkei stock index .N225 slid 0.2% after data there showed the country's exports collapsed 21.9% in April.
 Another dismal trade report came from Korea where 20-day exports declined by 20.3% year-on-year and imports fell by 16.9%, though Korean stocks still ended the day higher. .T.SS

-Shares in China .CSI300 had ended down 0.2% after more sparring with Washington over the coronavirus and Hong Kong and Taiwan emerged .
-Friday's annual National People's Congress (NPC) meeting was also looming after a 2-1/2 month delay due to COVID-19.
+Shares in China .CSI300 ended down 0.2% with both the U.S. tensions a driver and Friday's annual National People's Congress (NPC) meeting, which has been delayed by 2-1/2 months due to COVID-19, also looming.

-In the currency markets, the dollar climbed to $1.0956 per euro EUR=EBS and rose to $1.2291 against the British pound GBP=D3.
+In the currency markets, the dollar climbed to $1.0956 per euro EUR=EBS and rose to $1.2291 against the British pound GBP=D3 before twitching back again.
 The greenback also gained against the Australian AUD=D3 and New Zealand dollars NZD=D3, reflecting the cautious mood of the markets.

-No such issues in the oil world though, where U.S. crude CLc1 rose 1.9% to $34.09 a barrel and Brent LCOc1 jumped 1.8% to $36.39 per barrel.
-Both are now at the highest since early March on hopes that demand for fuel will see a robust global pick up.
+No such issues in the oil world though, where U.S. crude's rise meant both Brent and WTI are now at the highest since early March on hopes that demand for fuel will see a robust global pick up.

 U.S. crude inventories USOILC=ECI fell by 5 million barrels last week, against expectations in a Reuters poll for a 1.2 million-barrel rise, Energy Information Administration (EIA) data had showed.